 From there GLB is providing innovative, sustainable, and cost-effective structural building solutions to developers, housing associations and local authorities.

 This rigid core provides intermate contact between the insulation and the structural face, allowing the lightweight system to construct buildings that achieve high levels of energy efficiency and strength.
-Finished panels of rigid or mineral wool insulation both provide more than 120 minutes of fire protection (REI120).
+Finished panels of rigid or mineral wool insulation can both provide more than 120 minutes of fire protection (REI120).

 The system can be applied to whole modules or hand carried in panels onto building sites with challenging access.